What is a Boring Head?

 Typical boring head…

 Pictured is a typical boring head for a milling machine.
 It has no arbor or boring bars installed.
-The boring bars are the actual cutters and go in one of the 3 holes pictured on the top and right side.
+The boring bars are the actual cutting tools and go in one of the 3 holes pictured on the top and right side.
+Ideally, the boring bar will be solid carbide.
 The silver part slides back and forth on a dovetail to change how far off center the boring bar is cutting.
 That’s how you set the side.
 You can see a dial for adjusting that size by turning a fine screw.
 Lastly, the three Allen set screws below the larger boring bar lock screws are used to lock the dovetail so it is held tightly for cutting

 Here’s a boring head installed in a milling machine:

 In CNC, we’re used to the idea of either drilling and reaming or interpolating a hole.
 So when does this boring method come into play?

 The answer is that you generally use one for larger holes when tolerances are tight.
 There’s a limit to how accurately we can make a hole using interpolation with an endmill.
 The problem is backlash and various other positioning errors.
 We do have an article on how to minimize Interpolation Errors that will ensure you seldom need to resort to Boring, but if tolerances are tight enough, you will need one:

 Another reason to use one is to improve the surface finish of the wall.